-24. Even though Defendants operate under multiple fictitious names, there are numerous similarities among the Defendants' Internet Stores.
-For example, some of the Defendants' websites have identical layouts, even though different aliases were used to register the respective online marketplace accounts.
+19. Even though Defendants operate under multiple fictitious names, there are numerous similarities among the Defendants' Internet Stores.
+For example, some of the Defendants' websites have identical layouts, even though different aliases were used to register their respective Online Marketplace Accounts.
 In addition, the counterfeit products for sale in the Defendants' Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit products were manufactured by a common source and that Defendants are interrelated.
+The

-The Defendants' Internet Stores also include other notable common features, including use of the same online marketplace accounts registration patterns, unique shopping cart platforms, similar payment and check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.
+Defendants' Internet Stores also include other notable common features, including use of the same Online Marketplace Accounts registration patterns, unique shopping cart platforms, similar payment and check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.

-25. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
-For example, when counterfeiters like Defendants receive notice of a lawsuit they will often register new online marketplace accounts under new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
+20. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
+For example, when counterfeiters like Defendants receive notice of a lawsuit they will often register new Online Marketplace Accounts under new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring take down demands sent by brand owners.
 Counterfeiters will also ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
 A 2012 U.S. Customs and Border Protection report on seizure statistics indicated that the Internet has fueled "explosive growth" in the number of small packages of counterfeit goods shipped through the mail and express carriers.

-26. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and eBay, Amazon, Printerval and Temu accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from eBay, Amazon, Printerval and Temu accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of eBay, Amazon, Printerval and Temu transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based eBay, Amazon, Printerval and Temu accounts to China-based bank accounts outside the jurisdiction of this Court.
+21. Further, counterfeiters such as Defendants typically operate multiple credit cards, merchant and Fruugo, Amazon and Temu, accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Fruugo, Amazon and Temu accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of Fruugo, Amazon and Temu transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based Fruugo, Amazon and Temu accounts to accounts outside the jurisdiction of this Court.

-27. On information and belief, Defendants are in constant communication with each other and regularly participate in QQ.com chat rooms and through websites such as sellerdefense.cn, kaidianyo.com and kuajingvs.com regarding tactics for operating multiple accounts, evading detection, pending litigation and potential new lawsuits.
+22. On information and belief, Defendants are in constant communication with each other and regularly participate in QQ.com chat rooms and through websites such as sellerdefense.cn, kaidianyo.com and kuajingvs.com regarding tactics for operating multiple accounts, evading detection, pending litigation and potential new lawsuits.

-28. Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use Plaintiff's Trademarks and Copyrights in connection with the advertisement, distribution, offering for sale, and sale of counterfeit products into the United States and Illinois over the Internet.
+23. Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use Plaintiff's Trademarks in connection with the advertisement, distribution, offering for sale, and sale of counterfeit products into the United States and Illinois over the Internet.
 Each Defendants' Internet Stores offer shipping to the United States, including Illinois and, on information and belief, each Defendant has offered to sell counterfeit products into the United States, including Illinois.

-29. Defendants' use of Plaintiff's Trademarks and Copyrights in connection with the advertising, distribution, offering for sale, and sale of counterfeit products, including the sale of counterfeit products into Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff.
+24. Defendants' use of Plaintiff's Trademarks in connection with the advertising, distribution, offering for sale, and sale of counterfeit products, including the sale of counterfeit products into Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff.